 Some journals do not retract fraudulent material

-That list could be even longer, but that is quite enough to illustrate that the enterprise is beset with serious faults: so much so that only a tiny proportion of journals meet the definition for being ‘scientific’.
+That list could be even longer, but that is sufficient to illustrate that the enterprise is beset with serious faults: only a tiny proportion of journals meet the definition for being ‘scientific’.
 The key obligations of editors and referees to guard the quality and probity of the scientific literature are not being fulfilled.
-It is costing a fortune, a disproportionate share of which goes into the pockets of major publishing houses who make huge profits without benefiting medicine or publishing much at all.
-This is in part the poisonous legacy of the psychopathic fraudster Robert Maxwell.
+It is costing a fortune, a disproportionate share of which goes into the pockets of major publishing houses who make huge profits without benefiting medicine or publishing.
 Publishers add little to science, many might think of them as more akin to parasites on its body.

 Archiving and post-hoc assessment

 It is now more logical and efficient for papers to be archived by institutions, and their merit assigned after posting.
 If sub-standard work is archived by institutions, which is subsequently poorly rated by posterity, then the reputation and ranking of those same institutions will suffer.
 Their ‘institutional impact factor’ would be a more valued and nurtured metric than the distantly related impact factor of the journals in which their members now publish their work.
 Therefore, they should be strongly motivated to put in place mechanisms to screen material that is ‘archived’ — which effectively will be ‘pre-publication’ review.

 Existing experience and research demonstrate that assigning merit after archiving can be achieved reliably and transparently (as already done in some disciplines) using various methods, including computer-generated algorithms.
-One major advantage of such techniques is that many of them will be automatically retro-active and will thus benefit all previously published work.
+One major advantage of such techniques is that many of them will be automatically retro-active and will thus benefit previously published work.
 Improvements made as the system evolves will also be automatically retro-active.

 Academics: nascent power